-- Serverless is considered as a “black box” technology, that means you don’t necessarily know what’s going on inside.
+- Serverless is considered a “black box” technology, which means you don’t necessarily know what’s going on inside.

 - Depending on the workload, Serverless architectures can take a lot of the expensive overheads in terms of operating and supporting the basic infrastructure.

 - Serverless architecture sometimes can be very tricky to get right and typically requires significant upfront human resource costs.